 Cajun-Spiced Kale Chips

-Crunchy, spicy and ready in 35 minutes, you’ll become a fan of these chips will be an instant hit.
+Crunchy, spicy and ready in 35 minutes, these chips will be an instant hit.
 With only three ingredients — kale, vegetable oil and Cajun spice — get ready to meet your new favourite snack.

 Simmer your veggies: